johnajay17344/alx-project-0x02-setup/alx-project-0x02/README .md

 This repository contains the initial setup and foundational structure for a modern web application using **Next.js**, **TypeScript**, and **Tailwind CSS**.

-It is part of a learning project aimed at understanding how to:
+It is part of a learning okay

 - Configure a Next.js project with TypeScript.
 - Style components using Tailwind CSS.